rajarshig/MyReference/docs/learning-tableau.md

         Describes or categorizes data, tells you what/when/who, slices the quantitative data
 - **Dimensions & Measures are the building blocks of Tableau charts**

+## Common chart types
+Visual analytics leverages our pre‑attentive attributes, which are the visual cues humans automatically process with sensory memory.
+We can notice and interpret these kinds of attributes quickly and without special effort.